0xumarkhatab/Simplified-Clarity-Mini-Course/MakingFinalProject.md

 ```

-clarity will still give the answer but it will be wrapped in a `some` keyword like ... `some " Gym at 5 AM" `
+clarity will still give the answer but it will be wrapped in a `some` keyword like ... `some "Gym at 5 AM" `

 but we want the value `Gym at 5 AM` not the "some" thing.
 That's where `try! the built-in function` comes in handy.